Patricia Bath: Inventions

 In 1986, Bath conducted research in the laboratory of Danièle Aron-Rosa, a pioneer researcher in lasers and ophthalmology at Rothschild Eye Institute of Paris, and then at the Laser Medical Center in Berlin, where she was able to begin early studies in laser cataract surgery, including her first experiment with excimer laser photoablation using human eye bank eyes.

-Bath coined the term "laser phaco" for the process, short for laser photoablative cataract surgery, and developed the laser phaco probe, a medical device that improves on the use of lasers to remove cataracts, and "for ablating and removing cataract lenses".
+Bath coined the term "laser phaco" for the process, short for laser photoablative cataract surgery, and developed the laserphaco probe, a medical device that improves on the use of lasers to remove cataracts, and "for ablating and removing cataract lenses".
 Bath first had the idea for this type of device in 1981, but did not apply for a patent until several years later.
 The device was completed in 1986 after Bath conducted research on lasers in Berlin and patented in 1988, making her the first African-American woman to receive a patent for a medical purpose.
 The device — which quickly and nearly painlessly dissolves the cataract with a laser, irrigates and cleans the eye and permits the easy insertion of a new lens — is used internationally to treat the disease.
 Bath continued to improve the device and successfully restored vision to people who had been unable to see for decades.
+The laserphaco probe was safer and more accurate than previous methods, and reduced surgical error rates.

-Bath holds five patents in the United States.
+Bath held five patents in the United States.
 Three of Bath's five patents relate to the Laserphaco Probe.
 In 2000, she was granted a patent for a method for using pulsed ultrasound to remove cataracts, and in 2003 a patent for combining laser and ultrasound to remove cataracts.